creatis-myriad/cLDM_project/README.md

 ## Create the Conda environment
-- Create from the provided environment file:
+- Create a conda environment from the provided file:
     - conda env create -f environment.yml
 - Activate it:
     - conda activate cLDM_env

 ## Data preparation
-- Data from MYOSAIQ challenge were put in one folder and divided by patients.
+- Data come from the [MYOSAIQ challenge](https://www.creatis.insa-lyon.fr/Challenge/myosaiq/) and were put in one folder and divided by patients.
 - The D8 subset was not used during training.
 - In the code, `D_metrics` is a dictionnary with specific informations (like the metrics) obtained from the MYOSAIQ database.